peakshift/bitcoin-ux/payments/qr-codes.md

 Lighting Invoices are encoded —

 - Amount
-- Description
+- Description — is a short description of the purpose of this invoice[^6]
-- Description Hash
+- Description Hash — is the SHA256 hash of a description of the purpose of this invoice.[^6]
 - Expiration
 - Fallback (Onchain)
 - Timestamp (creation)